shrimpsizemoose/matvey-3000/README.md

 ### 0. Install packages

 ```
-pip install openai pyyaml aiogram
+pip install openai pyyaml
+pip install -U --pre aiogram
 ```

-this tested with python3.10, but should work with python3.8 as well
+this tested with python3.10, but should work with python3.9 as well.
+Also make sure you use aiogram version 3 (~ tested on aiogram==3.0.0b7)

 ### 1. Set environmental variables